ZarnackGroup/racoon_clip/docs/installation.rst

    pip install -e .

-   # inside a conda env, to avoid pip clashes:
+   # Inside a conda environment, do the following to avoid pip clashes:
-   # Find your anaconda directory, and find the actual venv folder.
+   # Find your anaconda directory and the folder of the environment.
-   # (It should be somewhere like /anaconda/envs/venv_name/.)
+   # (It should be somewhere like /anaconda/envs/racoon_clip/.)

-   /anaconda/envs/venv_name/bin/pip install -e .
+   /anaconda/envs/racoon_clip/bin/pip install -e .

 You can now check the installation by running the help option and the :ref:`tutorial <tutorial>`.